nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    1. Test case: `add N/Teaching Assistant p/90908767 e/getaboveAtobeaTA123@hotmail.com a/21 Lower Kent Ridge Drive r/40.00 t/Thursday-1130-1330 s/Economics Paid/12.00`

-   2. Expected: Prefixes are case-insensitive; therefore, a new contact with the corresponding information will be added to the end of the current list.
+   2. Expected: A new contact with the corresponding information will be added to the end of the current list.

 ### Editing an existing student